The CCHP Exam

 The CCHP program makes every effort to ensure that test centers are in compliance with the Americans with Disabilities Act.
 Candidates who require special accommodations must submit a written request at least 90 days before the examination date.

 Examinations are scored electronically.
 Results are sent in writing within two weeks.
-Unsuccessful candidates may take the exam two additional times within a two-year period from the date of initial application approval.
+Unsuccessful candidates may take the exam two additional times within one year from the date of initial application approval.
 Exam registration fees will apply; see table above.